Rate Limiting

 "ratelimit" |

-Name of the Redis dependency |
+Name of the Redis dependency (Django only) |

 Response Headers

-All rate-limited responses include standard headers:
+All rate-limited responses include IETF structured headers per draft-ietf-httpapi-ratelimit-headers-10:

 | Header | Description |